Megapixel99/sql-nodejs/README.md

 $ npm test
 ```

+### Version History
+###### v0.0.5
+  - Added option to disable info logs
+    - i.e "Using database: databasename"

+###### v0.0.1
+  - Creating databases and tables
+  - Switching databases
+  - Select statements for querying tables

 ### How to contribute

-Contributions are appreciated, if you wish to contribute please make a pull request.
+Contributions are appreciated, if you wish to contribute please make a pull request on the Github Repository.